raynergoh/tp/docs/UserGuide.md

 TrackerGuru is a **keyboard-focused desktop app for property agents** to efficiently manage their contacts.
 It is designed for users who want to complete contact management tasks faster than conventional point-and-click tools.

 **Target users and assumptions:**
-* Property agents who need to track a variety of contact roles such as *Buyer*, *Seller*, *Landlord* etc.
+* Property agents who need to manage various contact types involved in their deals such as buyers, sellers or other stakeholders.
 * Users are assumed to be comfortable typing fast.
-* No prior knowledge of programming or Java is required, except following download instructions.
+* No prior knowledge of programming or Java is required and users only need to follow simple installation steps.

 <!-- * Table of Contents -->
 <page-nav-print />